stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ### COVID-19 (Corona Virus Disease 2019)
 - Caused by a SARS-COV-2 corona virus.
 - First identified in Wuhan, Hubei, China.
 Earliest reported symptoms reported in November 2019.
-- First cases were linked to contact with the Huanan Seafood Wholesale Market that sold live animals.
 - On January 30, 2020 the WHO declared the outbreak to be a Public Health Emergency of International Concern [[2](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/)].